danielsolin/todolog/README.md

 ## Getting Started

-There is no build process or installation required.
+To run this application, you need to serve the files from a local web server.
+This is required for the Progressive Web App (PWA) features to work correctly.

-1. Clone this repository or download the files.
+1. Clone this repository.
-2. Open the `index.html` file in your favorite web browser.
+2. Navigate to the project directory in your terminal.

-That's it!
+3. Run the following command (requires Node.js and npx):
+    ```shell
+    npx serve
+    ```
+4. Open the URL provided by the server (usually `http://localhost:3000`) in a modern browser like Chrome.